 As Abatable, our go-forward model is focused on working with developers and impact investors in carbon projects for them to sell their carbon credits directly to corporate buyers.
 We try to focus on impact investors which have revenue split share agreements with developers and allow developers to benefit directly from price increases on their carbon credits.
 Abatable’s compensation is transparently charged to corporate buyers, with no cost to the developer or impact investor for working with Abatable.
 Corporates benefit directly from Abatable’s identification of high quality developers, as well as are able to access our quality assessment to better inform their carbon procurement decisions.

-Visit our carbon procurement page to learn more about the carbon projects we support and request access to our platform.
+Visit our carbon sourcing page to learn more about the carbon projects we support and request access to our platform.